tensorflow/tfjs/docs/tutorials/performance.md

 painting, responding to user events, and practically all interactivity.
 This will cause serious jank issues that make the webpage unusable.

-To mitigate this, you should always use `NDArray.getValuesAsync()` to resolve values to the CPU.
+To mitigate this, you should always use `NDArray.data()` to resolve values to the CPU.
 This function returns a `Promise<Float32Array>` that only calls `gl.readPixels` when the GPU process has completed all the work necessary to resolve the values of the given `NDArray`.
 This means that the UI thread can do other things while it is waiting for the GPU work to be done, mitigating jank issues.
-This is why, in general, you should avoid `NDArray.getValues()`, which simply calls `gl.readPixels` directly.
+This is why, in general, you should *avoid* `NDArray.dataSync()`, which simply calls `gl.readPixels` directly.

-> You should *not* call other `NDArrayMath` functions while waiting for the `getValuesAsync` `Promise` to resolve as this may introduce a stall when we call the underlying `gl.readPixels` command.
-A common pattern is to only call `NDArray.getValuesAsync()` at the end of your main application loop, and only call the loop function again inside the resolved `Promise`.
+> You should *not* call other `NDArrayMath` functions while waiting for the `NDArray.data()`s `Promise` to resolve as this may introduce a stall when we call the underlying `gl.readPixels` command.
+A common pattern is to only call `NDArray.data()` at the end of your main application loop, and only call the loop function again inside the resolved `Promise`.
+Alternatively, you can use `await NDArray.data()` to ensure the next lines that enqueue GPU programs wait for data to be ready.

 ## Memory leaks & math.scope